What is Wagyu Beef?

 The Pasture Prime Wagyu Beef Story: How We Obtained Our Superior American Wagyu

 We purchased our Wagyu stock from Gerry Pittenger’s Blue Rock Cattle Company in Washington State.
 Gerry worked closely with Washington State University to develop and improve the foundation of Wagyu cattle in the States.
 When you buy grass-fed Wagyu from our Florida farm, know that we stand behind the quality-breeding of our animals.
-Our goal is to improve the phenotypic and genotypic traits of our stock so that generations to come will be enjoying our superb pasture-fed meats.

-History of the Wagyu Breed;
+History of the Wagyu Breed:

 The gentle Wagyu breed has a truly unique history which is responsible for producing the healthiest, most flavorful and tender meat available today in the US.
 In the 2nd century, Wagyu came to Japan from the Korean peninsula and South China.
 They were used primarily as draft animals.
 With heavy workloads and marginal feed they developed the ability to store any extra energy as intramuscular fat.
 This contributes to the marbling and tenderness present in the breed today.
 The animals were able to quickly draw on this fat when they were called upon for explosive energy during their “pulling” efforts.
-The added benefit of this readily available energy source, was that the Wagyu fat forms as a light and healthy monounsaturate.
+The added benefit of this readily available energy source, was that the Wagyu fat forms as a light and healthy monounsaturated.

 In time, Wagyu were appreciated for their superior meat qualities, their calm nature and their efficient feed conversion.
 A small number of genetic lines were brought to the US in the 1980’s and 90’s.
 However, Japan has since declared the cattle a national treasure and has ceased all exports.